MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/mstr-dossier.md

 <Available since="2021 Update 9 (May 2023)"/>

-The object returned from the `MstrEnvironment.loadDossier()` function, which allows access to the MicroStrategy dossier object.
+The object returned from the `MstrEnvironment.loadDossier()` function, which allows access to the MicroStrategy dashboard object.

 ## APIs